 kwargs={'d': 4}

 Well, we need to get the parameters of the calling function.
-This can be accomplished by calling build.__code__.co_varnames
+This can be accomplished by calling build.__code__.co_varnames.
+For example, suppose we have an add function:

 def add(x, y, *args, z=1, **kwargs):